sftcd/openssl/esnistuff/nginx.md

 # ESNI-enabling Nginx

 I have a first version of Nginx with ESNI enabled working.
-Not really tested and there's work TBD but it was pretty easy and seems to work.
+Not much tested and but it was pretty easy and seems to work.

 ## Clone and Build

-Note that PRs against the github repo aren't desired.
-But I didn't check out what they do desire yet:-)

-First, you need our OpenSSL clone:
+First, you need our OpenSSL build:

             $ cd $HOME/code
             $ git clone https://github.com/sftcd/openssl.git openssl-for-nginx